 The dye, a coal-tar product called “red-32,” was originally approved by the government as harmless for use in food.
 After later experiments with animals, the department removed the substance from the approved color list in 1955.

 Then Congress passed a special law the following year permitting its use in coloring Florida and Texas oranges until next March 1.

 J. Hardin Peterson, Lakeland, Fla., attorney for the Florida Citrus Exchange, contended that the department misinterpreted the word “harmless” as meaning “totally without harm.”
 He said almost any substance, including salt, could cause harm if a person consumed an enormous amount of it.

 He also said the department had rejected a newly developed dye which they claim was 10 to 50 times as safe as red-32.
 But William W. Goodrich, the department’s assistant general counsel, said claims for the new dye and the safety of red-32 were exaggerated.

 The department is appealing a decision of the Fifth Circuit Court of Appeals, directing it to certify as safe batches of red-32 for oranges.
 The arguments brought out that 63 percent of these fresh citrus fruits shipped from Florida are colored.

 Orange Oranges Today

-Today grocery store oranges are, in fact, orange.
-Dying is once again used some of the time.
+Today grocery store oranges are orange, not green.
+Dying is in use once again.
 But different dyes are used.
-One of these if red dye number 2.
+One of these is Citrus Red Dye #2.
 The reader may find this Food and Drug Administration reference of use: CPG Sec.
 550.625 Oranges – Artificial Coloring.References:

 - The Desert Sun, Number 86, 18 November 1958: Supreme Court Today Weighs Question of Color of Oranges